 You will do a number of breathing tests.
 The technician will explain what you need to do during each test.
 A good effort during the testing is important to get good results.
 The technician will coach you during each test to help you give a good effort.
 If you have questions during the tests, please ask the technician.

-After some initial breathing tests an esophageal catheter will be inserted into your esophagus (tube food follows to the stomach).
+After some initial breathing tests an esophageal catheter will be inserted into your esophagus.
 You will be asked to swallow water while a small tube is placed in your nose.
 The tube is passed through your nose into your esophagus.
 Some people notice minor throat irritation during the test.
 The tube is in your esophagus for about 30 minutes.

-You may be asked to sit in a Plexiglas booth for some of the testing.
+You may be asked to sit in a Plexiglass booth for some of the testing.
 This booth is called a body box or plethysmograph.
-You will do different breathing techniques, blowing into a tube, while in the booth.
+You will do different breathing techniques, blowing into a mouthpiece, while in the booth.
 Each breathing technique is often repeated to make sure the test is reliable.